Bringing a new kitten home: Tips & advice for new cat owners

 Cats are heavily reliant on their sense of smell and will settle much quicker if their new environment smells familiar.
 There are a few ways you can obtain a familiar scent to assist with the transition, if you plan ahead:

-The essential items you’ll need for your new cat’s first day and night
+Essential items you’ll need for the first day and night:

 Food, water and bowls